 The Portage la Prairie Community Revitalization Corporation (PCRC) offers Revitalize Portage! grants to support projects, programming, events, or initiatives within the City of Portage la Prairie that enhance the strength and cohesion of the community.

-This program is made possible with funding from the Province of Manitoba, Neighbourhoods Alive!
+This program is made possible with funding by the Province of Manitoba Municipal Relations.

 What type of projects will be considered for Revitalize Portage Grants?